nixwiz/sensu-go-filter/CICD.md

 # Continuous Integration and Deployment

-This template repository includes a sample JS filter function, including a sample test setup using karma and the files necessary to run tests and deploy with [Travis CI](1).
+This template repository includes a sample JS filter function, including a sample test setup using [Karma](6) and the files necessary to run tests and deploy with [Travis CI](1).

 To see the two test cases found in spec/sample_filter.js ran successfully against the filter in lib/sample_filter.js, run the following: